v-mipeng/v-mipeng.github.io/index.md

 - **Microsoft Research Asia**, Beijing, China &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <span style="text-align: right">2015/07 -- 2016/08 </span> \
 Intern in Knowledge Computing Group

-### News
-- **A paper was accepted by ACL Findings**
-This work, titled _NormNet: Normalize Noun Phrases for More Robust NLP_, is the early step of our exploaration to break down facts and reasoning.
-It seems that the reviewers didn't notice this point :) but it is exactly what I actually want to do!

-- **A paper on backdoor attack was rejected by ICML but received quite postive recognition from some peers** This work, titled _Learning to Change Label: Addressing Backdoor Overfitting of Poison-Label Backdoor Attacks_, introduces an easy-to-implement method to improve the stealthiness of backdoor attacks.
-I do it because I like simple but effective method.

-- **I am hiring interns!**
-Please feel free to contact me if you are interested in my research directions.
-Master and Ph.D. candiates of Computer Science are preferred.

 ### Selected Publications